Managing Dystocia or Difficulty Giving Birth in Dogs

 - Stage 1 of labor starts with uterine contractions, water breaking, and cervix dilatation.
 Start of this stage is marked by a drop in rectal temperature (<37.7 °C).

-- Stage II of labor is the stage in which the fetuses are pushed out.
-From the start of stage II till the delivery of the first pup, the average time is around 4 hours.
+- Stage 2 of labor is the stage in which the fetuses are pushed out.
+From the start of stage 2 until the delivery of the first pup, the average time is around 4 hours.
 After that, the time between two deliveries is usually from 30 minutes to an hour, but it should not be longer than 4 hours.

-- Stage III of labor is delivery of fetal membranes.
+- Stage 3 of labor is the delivery of fetal membranes.
 Membranes usually come right after the fetus, but sometimes one or two fetuses are followed by appropriate numbers of membranes.

 When Is Dystocia Suspected in Dogs?